nikol-figalova/HuFa_Ulm_EEG/README.md

 **Pilot Tests:** Running a pilot test is crucial, and potentially several may be necessary.
 Have the pilot participant complete the entire experiment to uncover any issues that might arise later.
 Ensure all data is logged correctly and all triggers are saved accurately.
 It's advisable to have two researchers present during the setup and throughout the experiment whenever possible.

+**Power Bank:** Charge your power bank in between participants and keep it fully charged.
+Never plug any other devices directly into a power plug.

 ## 6.3.
 Final Notes
 The experimental setup is highly individual and influenced by various factors, including researcher experience, participant hair and skin type, weather, and more.
 With experience, setup time will likely decrease, but some factors are beyond your control.
 Realistically, expect setup times between 30 and 90 minutes.